dagu-org/dagu/README.md

 ### Stdout and Stderr Redirection

-`stdout` field can be used to write standard output to a file.
+The `stdout` field can be used to write standard output to a file.

 ```yaml
 steps: